I've been collecting hard rock and heavy metal CDs since the late '80s.

 When Judas Priest released Jugulator in 1997, it looked like they'd pulled off the impossible task of replacing their iconic front man, Rob "The Metal God" Halford.

 After a five year search for a new singer, Priest had plucked American vocalist Tim "Ripper" Owens from the Ohio-based JP tribute band British Steel, and his dynamic performance on Jugulator quickly silenced nay-sayers who said there could be no Priest without Rob.
 Jugulator sold more than 100,000 copies worldwide and was nominated for a Grammy award for Best Metal performance (for the track "Burn In Hell") in 1998.
-Judas Priest was back, and more bad-ass than ever, thanks to the new, younger blood in the machine.
+It was official: Judas Priest was back, and they were more bad-ass than ever, with new, younger blood in the machine.

 ...which made it all the more puzzling when their second studio album with Owens at the helm, Demolition, landed with a resounding "thud" in 2001.